Presence, Essence, Identity - The Art of Magdalena Abakanowicz

 Magdalena Abakanowicz Figures at Stara Kopalnia

 Finally, the artist employed her greatest efforts to explore the humanity and its ambiguity, the glory, and decadence in order to translate her awareness of the essence of things into the unique sculptural language.
-Her work somehow resist categorization and is quite unconventional if perceived from the usual Western perspective.
-Regardless of the usual preconceptions about Abakanowicz’s works as a result of the repressive system, they should be looked as universal attempts of questioning the very nature and meaning of creation (of life).
+Her work somehow resist categorization and is quite unconventional if perceived from the Western perspective.
+Regardless of the usual preconceptions about Abakanowicz’s works as a result of the repressive system, they should be looked as universal attempts of questioning the very nature and meaning of creation (of human life).

 The exhibition was successfully produced by Old Mine Science and Art Center, Magdalena Mielnicka and the All That Art Foundation! in Wroclaw in cooperation with Studio Magdalena Abakanowicz in Warsaw, and it would not be possible without the loans from the private collection of the artist, the collection of Irmina Nazar and Artur Trawiński, the MARe collection, and the collection NOWA 20_21.